RPCsStale

 Comparing free RPC endpoints across every chain we measure?
 Open the cross-chain RPC matrix →

-Ethereum carries the largest free-RPC cohort we measure: 9 no-key providers answering the same `eth_blockNumber` probe every 15 seconds from three regions.
-It is also the chain where reliability analysis earns its keep.
-Cloudflare-eth answers HTTP 200 in well under a second while an increasing share of calls resolve to a JSON-RPC error body (`-32046 Cannot fulfill request`), and Merkle is excluded outright after recurring Cloudflare lockouts that froze our probes for 20 minutes after a single request.
-If you paste a free RPC URL into an Ethereum dapp, this page is the live answer to which one deserves it.
+Ethereum carries one of the largest free-RPC cohorts we measure: 6 no-key public-read providers answering the same `eth_getBlockByNumber` probe every 60 seconds from three regions.
+This bench is scoped to public, read-optimised gateways only; MEV-protection RPCs (Flashbots, MEV Blocker, Blink, bloXroute) share the JSON-RPC surface but serve a fundamentally different SLA (send-tx privacy, not read speed) and live in their own cluster on [mev-protect-rpc](/benchmarks/mev-protect-rpc).
+Cloudflare-eth has been removed from this bench after persistent JSON-RPC error -32603, and Merkle is excluded outright after recurring Cloudflare lockouts that froze our probes for 20 minutes after a single request.
+If you paste a free RPC URL into an Ethereum dapp's read path, this page is the live answer to which one deserves it.

 Methodology

-Per-chain member of the RPC latency cluster.
-We measure the round-trip latency of a single, identical RPC call (`eth_blockNumber`) against every no-key public Ethereum endpoint that sustains continuous probing, 9 providers, every 15 seconds, from us-east, eu-west and Singapore.
+Per-chain member of the public-read RPC latency cluster.
+We measure the round-trip latency of a single, identical RPC call (`eth_getBlockByNumber`) against every no-key public-read Ethereum endpoint that sustains continuous probing, 6 providers, every 60 seconds, from us-east, eu-west and Singapore.
+MEV-protection endpoints (private-mempool, anti-sandwich, PBS relays) are measured on the same probe but scored separately on [mev-protect-rpc](/benchmarks/mev-protect-rpc) because their SLA optimises for send-tx privacy rather than read latency, and mixing them here would flatter or penalise them on the wrong axis.
 The harness also classifies every response (ok / http_err / jsonrpc_err / stale / timeout) and audits archive depth every 5 minutes, so the leaderboard rewards sustained, honest availability rather than a fast error message.
 The cross-chain view lives on the parent rpc-capabilities benchmark; this page is the Ethereum-scoped answer with per-region breakdowns as a first-class dimension.

 Frequently asked